cablespaghetti/postgres-backup-s3/README.md

 - Run `docker exec <container name> sh backup.sh` to trigger a backup ad-hoc
 - Use `BACKUP_KEEP_DAYS` to set time for how long you want to keep backup.

+If you wise to use a versioned bucket and lifecycle policies to manage your backups you can use the `USE_TIMESTAMP` environment variable set to `no` to disable timestamps in filenames for both backup and restore.

 ## Restore
 > **WARNING:** DATA LOSS!
 All database objects will be dropped and re-created.
 ### ... from latest backup